Google Sheets link

 Follow our step-by-step Google Sheets setup guide to connect Google Sheets with your destination using Fivetran connectors.

-After being authenticated, Fivetran connects to your Google Sheet, pulls the data from the designated named range, then creates a matching table in your destination and loads its corresponding initial data.
+After being authenticated, Fivetran connects to your Google Sheet, pulls the data from the designated named range, then creates a matching table in your destination, and loads its corresponding initial data.
 Fivetran then continues to check and sync changes to the named range on the update frequency that you specify in the Fivetran UI.
+If there is a change in the named range, we replace the entire data in the destination.

 _fivetran_synced column because we use that name for the system column that keeps track of when each row was last successfully synced.